vavardan/one_stack/blueprints/one-oe/runtime/one-stack/one_oe_hub_a.md

   6. Un-check run apply.
 Click Create.

 #### Step 2:
-  - The following steps, or only those relevant to your deployment—should be performed after the **Step 1** stack and all Landing Zone components have been deployed.
+  - The following steps, or only those relevant to your deployment - should be performed after the **Step 1** stack and all Landing Zone components have been deployed.
 This phase involves updating the **Step 1** ORM stack to complete Network routing, add additional Security Zone Recipes, and enable Network Flow Logs.
 All required updates can be applied in a single operation by replacing the corresponding configuration files as described below.

   1. **Network routing**:</br>